-Can You Pay a Credit Card With a Credit Card?

 Can You Pay a Credit Card With a Credit Card to Get Points?

 As you might know, the best way to amass a lot of points is to land big signup bonuses.
-With the Chase Sapphire Preferred Card (Review), for example, you could earn 50,000 points for spending $4,000 on the card in the first three months.
+With the Chase Sapphire Preferred® Card (Review), for example, you could earn 60,000 bonus points after spending $4,000 on purchases in the first 3 months.
 But only regular purchases count towards these spending requirements — not balance transfers.

 So if you’ve already signed up for a new card and are trying to meet the minimum spend, consider paying your rent with a credit card.
 Although you’ll pay fees, it could help you snag that lucrative bonus.